 After earning their degrees at St. John's, students may find employment as creative professionals in a variety of industries, such as travel agencies, conference centers, restaurants, country clubs and cultural heritage sites.
 The university offers a number of clubs and student organizations, including the Hospitality Management Organization and the College of Professional Studies Honor Society.
 Students are required to take a series of business courses, including business law, accounting, economics and principles of management.

 Other School Options

-Hospitality management programs near New York City are also available at New York City College of Technology, which is about four miles away, Montclair State University, located 12 miles from the city, and Union County College, which is 17 miles away.
+Hospitality management programs near New York City are also available at New York City College of Technology, which is about four miles away, Montclair State University, located 12 miles from the city, and Union County College, which is within 17 miles of New York City.